Add to collection

 • Position: Senior research scientist Field: Vitamin C biosynthesis and function in plants Organisation: Carbohydrate Team, Breeding and Genomics Group, Plant & Food Research

 Back in New Zealand, Sean became a research scientist at HortResearch, Auckland (now Plant & Food Research).
-He joined a group of researchers, led by Dr William Laing, who were investigating why vitamin C content varies between plant varieties.
+He joined a group of researchers, led by Dr William Laing, who were investigating why vitamin C3 content varies between plant varieties.

 In 2008, Sean was awarded a prestigious Alexander von Humboldt Fellowship for experienced researchers.
 Sean travelled to Germany with his wife Cherie to live and work in Berlin.
-The experience and contacts gained from working at the Max-Planck Institute of Plant Molecular Physiology were invaluable, and the insight Sean gained there has set up years of work.
+The experience and contacts gained from working at the Max-Planck Institute of Plant Molecular Physiology6 were invaluable, and the insight Sean gained there has set up years of work.

 Sean enjoys the flexibility and freedom that a career in science provides.
 “There is the mundane work but there is also the chance to explore new concepts and really challenge oneself by constantly learning new things.
 Great results and interesting findings also give a huge buzz,” he says.